A quick overview on the Architecture of T4O

 Trilio is like a Data Protection project providing Backup-as-a-Service

-Trilio is an add on service to OpenStack cloud infrastructure and provides backup and disaster recovery functions for tenant workloads.
-Trilio is very similar to other OpenStack services including nova, cinder, glance, etc and adheres to all tenets of OpenStack.
+Trilio is an add-on service to OpenStack cloud infrastructure and provides backup and disaster recovery solutions for tenant workloads.
+Trilio is very similar to other OpenStack services including Nova, Cinder, Glance, etc., and adheres to all tenets of OpenStack.
 It is a stateless service that scales with your cloud.

-- 2.Trilio API is a python module that is installed on all OpenStack controller nodes where the nova-api service is running.
+- 1.Trilio API is a Python module that is installed on all OpenStack controller nodes where the nova-api service is running.

-- 3.Trilio Datamover is a python module that is installed on every OpenStack compute nodes
+- 2.Trilio Datamover is a Python module that is installed on every OpenStack compute nodes

-- 4.Trilio horizon plugin is installed as an add on to horizon servers.
-This module is installed on every server that runs horizon service.
+- 3.Trilio Horizon plugin is installed as an add-on to Horizon servers.
+This module is installed on every server that runs Horizon service.

-Trilio is both a provider and consumer into OpenStack ecosystem.
-It uses other OpenStack services such as nova, cinder, glance, neutron, and keystone and provides its own service to OpenStack tenants.
-To accomodate all possible OpenStack deployments, Trilio can be configured to use either public or internal URLs of services.
-Likewise Trilio provides its own public, internal and admin URLs.
+Trilio is both a provider and consumer in the OpenStack ecosystem.
+It uses other OpenStack services such as Nova, Cinder, Glance, Neutron, and Keystone and provides its own services to OpenStack tenants.
+To accommodate all possible OpenStack deployments, Trilio can be configured to use either public or internal URLs of services.
+Likewise, Trilio provides its own public, internal, and admin URLs for two of its services WorkloadManager API and Datamover API.